M-watermelon/WatermelonBlog/_posts/2022-04-3-Starting-picoCTF.md

   - You should preferrably use Windows, Linux, or Mac os (a Raspberry pi that runs debian or ubuntu depending on the generation, would be great too)
   - It is possible to work with chromebooks too, I will make a tutorial for that soon

+### Research
-### You are going to have to use a lot of tools and applications, so I highly suggest you do a lot of research.
+You are going to have to learn a lot of new things and learn to use a lot of new applications, so I suggest that you do lots of research, find the tools that best fit you, be it VSCode for programming, or Atom for example.
-You are going to have to learn a lot of new things and learn to use a lot of new applications, so I've gathered a couple of handy resources that I still use today as a reference for cybersecurity.
+I've gathered a couple of handy resources that I still use today as a reference for cybersecurity.
 Here is a list of them:
 - [Pico primer](https://primer.picoctf.com/): This website might have some parts that are a little out of date, but it is a very comprehensive guide for beginner to intermediate levels.
 - [PicoCTF's website](https://picoctf.org/resources) PicoCTF's own website has a wealth of information